A myxoid cyst is a small, benign lump that occurs on fingers or toes, near a nail. It’s also called a digital mucous cyst or mucous pseudocyst.

-The exact cause of myxoid cysts isn’t known, but there are two basic explanations.
+The exact cause of myxoid cysts isn’t known, but there are

 - The cyst forms when the synovial tissue around the finger or toe joint degenerates.
 This is associated with osteoarthritis and other degenerative joint diseases.
 Sometimes a small bony growth formed from degenerating joint cartilage (an osteophyte) may be involved.

 - The cyst forms when the fibroblast cells in the connective tissue produce too much mucin (an ingredient of mucus).
 This type of cyst doesn’t involve joint degeneration.